camunda/camunda-docs-static/get-started/content/javaee6/project-setup.md

 We also use the Camunda EJB client to interact with the process engine, which provides a default implementation of the `EjbProcessApplication`.
 This dependency is not necessary if you want to implement your own `EjbProcessApplication`.

 The JBoss JavaEE spec dependency helps us to develop the application.
 It is only necessary during development so the `scope` is set to provided.
+The
-The JBoss AS already contains this interfaces.
+WildFly already contains this interfaces.

 Now you can perform the first build.
 Select the `pom.xml` in the Package Explorer, perform a right-click and select `Run As / Maven Install`